 Jarren is integral to the Better K9 team.
 He works supervising and interacting with the dogs, handles feedings and health checks, and ensures the facility is clean and sanitized.
 He is currently completing a dog handling course with both online and in-person components.

 Here’s what Jarren said about his job.
 “I like my job at Better K9 because I get the opportunity to work closely with animals in a safe controlled environment.
 It’s very stimulating handling so many rambunctious dogs all in one place together.
 My absolute favorite part of the job is when I feed the dogs their meals in the afternoon, because it gives me the perfect chance to see how they behave.”
+He also shared how he feels he as grown since starting at better K9.
+He said, “I’ve taken a few necessary steps closer to becoming more independent.
+And I’m learning vital job skills that will hopefully assist my chances of finding jobs in the future.

 Outside of work, Jarren likes to play video games on his many Nintendo gaming systems.
 He’s also a huge fan of watching videos online.